Simple groups and complements of smooth surfaces in simply connected $4$-manifolds: Introduction

 \section{Introduction}

 A basic invariant of an embedding of a surface $\Sigma$ in a $4$-manifold $X$ is the fundamental group of its complement, and it is reasonable to ask what groups can occur, especially if $X$ is simply connected.
-With no further restrictions on the embedding, there is a simple characterisation of such groups~\cite{kim-ruberman:complement}: A finitely presented group $G$ is $\pi_1(X-\Sigma)$ for some $\Sigma \subset X$ if and only if $H_1(G)$ is cyclic and $G$ is the normal closure of a single element; a question of Wiegold~\cite[Problem 5.52]{khukhro2023unsolved} asks if the second condition follows automatically from the first.
+With no further restrictions on the embedding, there is a simple characterisation of such groups~\cite{kim-ruberman:complement}: A finitely presented group $G$ is $\pi_1(X-\Sigma)$ for a connected surface $\Sigma$ in some $X$ (not specified in advance) if and only if $H_1(G)$ is cyclic and $G$ is the normal closure of a single element; a question of Wiegold~\cite[Problem 5.52]{khukhro2023unsolved} asks if the second condition follows automatically from the first.

 The construction in~\cite{kim-ruberman:complement} provides a surface (in fact a symplectically embedded surface in a symplectic $4$-manifold) with self-intersection $0$, but the problem is more challenging if one requires that the self-intersection is non-zero.
-Indeed, a question of Kronheimer in Kirby's 1997 problem list~\cite[Problem 4.109]{kirby:problems96} asks whether $\pi_{1}(X-\Sigma)$ is trivial if $\Sigma$ has non-zero self-intersection that is square-free (all prime divisors appear once).
-The motivation is an observation of Kronheimer--Mrowka~\cite[Proposition 5.7]{kronheimer-mrowka:I} that in this situation, $\pi_{1}(X-\Sigma)$ would have no non-trivial representations in $\SO(3)$.
+Indeed, a question of Kronheimer in Kirby's 1997 problem list~\cite[Problem 4.109]{kirby:problems96} asks, for simply connected $X$, whether $\pi_{1}(X-\Sigma)$ is trivial if $\Sigma$ has non-zero self-intersection that is square-free (all prime divisors appear once).
+The motivation is an observation of Kronheimer--Mrowka~\cite[Proposition 5.7]{kronheimer-mrowka:I} that in this situation, $\pi_{1}(X-\Sigma)$ would have no non-trivial representations in $\SO(3)$ or $\SU(2)$.
+This fact suggested that possible fundamental groups of surface complements might be found among groups without unitary representations, and led to the consideration of Thompson's group $V$, discussed in \Cref{sec.V}.

 In this note, we construct surfaces with non-simply connected complements and provide a negative answer to Kronheimer's question.
 The result applies to all non-zero self-intersections, not just square-free ones.